jamal919/pyIntertidalDEM/README.md

 Step 2: See example.py for example analysis setup

 ## Publications
 The result of this work is currenly being communicated.
+Once published, the link will be posted here.

 ## Documentation
-The need of a documentation (by XKCD)
+Currently the program is documented at source level and strongly believed that the use of the program falls on the left side of the xkcd documentation spectram!

 ![XKCD MANUAL](https://imgs.xkcd.com/comics/manuals.png)